We are thrilled to introduce our resident photographer, Leanne!

 To help you get to know Leanne, we sent her some questions about her family and career.
-So, grab a cup of tea and read on to learn all about Leanne Elizabeth Photography.
+So, grab a cup of tea and read on to learn all about Leanne before you head over to Leanne Elizabeth Photography.

 Leanne lives in Hardwicke, Gloucester but her photoshoots take her all over Gloucestershire and The Cotswolds and sometimes Bristol.

 This year, she has been married for 8 years to her husband Phil.
 They have been together since they were 20 and were friends before that.
 They have two beautiful children, Arthur who is nearly 5 and Lily who is 2 who keep Leanne very busy!

 When did you first become interested in photography?

 I have always had an interest in photography from when I was small and looking through my nan’s huge box of black and white photos.
 I loved the nostalgia of it, seeing how people used to live and what they used to wear and how they used to look.
 After sixth form, I did an art foundation course and that’s where I learnt film photography and fell in love.
 It has been a hobby ever since I purchased my first DSLR when I was 21.

 When did you start your photography career?

 I decided to start photography as a career when I was due to go back to work after my first leave of maternity.
 I realised I wanted to do something that I loved and that I wanted a job that I could work around the children.
 From then, I set out to learn everything about my camera and family photography.
 I took my camera everywhere and was constantly reading and learning.